hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-subscriptions.md

 One significant difference is that Subscriptions are defined in the GraphQL Specification, whereas Live Queries are not.
 That means there is no official definition of a Live Query.

-Another difference is that Subscriptions observe and respond to events.
+Another difference is that Subscriptions respond to events.
 For example, you might have a Subscription that reacts to an insertion.
 When the insertion occurs, the server sends back the new data to the client.

-On the other hand, Live Queries observe data and whenever the underlying data changes, the server returns the latest results to the client.
+On the other hand, Live Queries watch the latest result of a query and whenever it changes, the server returns the latest results to the client.
+Rather than responding to an event, they monitor for changes in the query result.

 **Note**: Live Queries do not work by default.
 They only work if the server supports them.